AlphaValue Corporate Services

 The company addresses a market with huge potential, but which is today still in its early stages, for several reasons.
 The technology was reserved first for military use, starting as early as the 1970s, and only reached the civilian domain just a few years ago, thanks to progress in miniaturisation and a decrease in costs.

-In terms of market projection, according to Straits Research in a report published in July 2024, the global commercial drone market was valued at $26.34bn in 2023 and is expected to reach $82.45bn by 2032 with a CAGR growth rate of 13.5% in the forecast period from 2024 to 2032.
-The pace of growth is also expected to increase at the end of this timeframe when the major contributors in civil drone spending will be in agriculture, real estate/infrastructure, and energy & power.
-Additionally, in a report published in December 2023, Teal Group predicted that non-military UAS (unmanned aircraft systems) production will total $149.8bn over the next decade, soaring from $8.2bn in 2023 to $19.5bn in 2032, equivalent to a 10.1% CAGR.
+In terms of market projection, according to Grand View Research in a report published in June 2026, the global commercial drone market was valued at $24.4bn in 2025 and is expected to reach $52.1bn by 2033 with a CAGR growth rate of 9.3% in the forecast period from 2026 to 2033.
+The pace of growth is expected to be supported by broadening applications in media, logistics & delivery, agriculture, real estate/infrastructure, and energy & power.
+Additionally, in a report published in January 2025, Teal Group predicted that non-military UAS (unmanned aircraft systems) production will total $162.3bn over the next decade, soaring from $10.1bn in 2024 to $20.6bn in 2033, equivalent to a 6.8% CAGR.
 The study includes forecasts of commercial, consumer and civil government systems.
-By 2030, agriculture will be the world’s largest end market because of significant Chinese investment in agricultural drone spraying subsidies and the introduction of more advanced but more reasonably priced UAS, especially for smaller farms.

 The drone market can be subdivided into four categories of players: